LexouDuck/libccc/README.md

 ### Building
 ---
-The Makefile simply builds a libft.a library to link to your project. (eg: something like `gcc main.c -I./libft/hdr/ -L./libft/ -lft`)
+The Makefile simply builds a libccc.a library to link to your project. (eg: something like `gcc main.c -I./libccc/hdr/ -L./libccc/ -lft`)

 You can also add this git repo as a "git submodule" to your own if you wish (this allows you to be up to date to the latest version at all times).

-In general though, we recommend having the source code and compiling it yourself (as there are important customization flags in `./hdr/libft.h` which change how the library is compiled).
+In general though, we recommend having the source code and compiling it yourself (as there are important customization flags in `./hdr/libccc.h` which change how the library is compiled).
 In particular:
-- `LIBFTCONFIG_HANDLE_NULLPOINTERS`
+- `LIBCONFIG_HANDLE_NULLPOINTERS`
-	If 0, then libft functions will always try to dereference (and usually do a segmentation fault) when given NULL pointer arguments.
+	If 0, then libccc functions will always try to dereference (and usually do a segmentation fault) when given NULL pointer arguments.
-	If 1 (this is the default), then all NULL pointer accesses will be avoided, and an appropriate return value (eg:`NULL`, `0`, sometimes `-1`) will be returned by any libft function when given a NULL pointer.
+	If 1 (this is the default), then all NULL pointer accesses will be avoided, and an appropriate return value (eg:`NULL`, `0`, sometimes `-1`) will be returned by any libccc function when given a NULL pointer.
-- `LIBFTCONFIG_FAST_APPROX_MATH`
+- `LIBCONFIG_FAST_APPROX_MATH`
-	If 0 (this is the default), the builtin FPU-call libc math functions will be used (eg: `__builtin_powf()`, etc) If 1, the libft fast approximate math functions will be used (these can be quite unreliable, their purpose is to be faster in terms of execution time - the general precision error margin they are tested for is 0.0001)
+	If 0 (this is the default), the builtin FPU-call libc math functions will be used (eg: `__builtin_powf()`, etc) If 1, the libccc fast approximate math functions will be used (these can be quite unreliable, their purpose is to be faster in terms of execution time - the general precision error margin they are tested for is 0.0001)

 ### Testing
 ---
 To ensure proper functionality of all these important functions in every edge case, a big testing program was implemented, featuring segfault handling and execution time comparison among other things.
-You can test the libft by running `make test`: this will compile and run the test suite program from the files found in the 'test' folder.
+You can test the libccc by running `make test`: this will compile and run the test suite program from the files found in the 'test' folder.